npkalinin/npkalinin.github.io/_pages/about.md

 Greetings!
 I am Nikita Kalinin, a PhD student  in the Institute of Science and Technology Austria (ISTA), fortunate to be under the supervision of <a href='https://ist.ac.at/en/research/lampert-group/'>Christoph Lampert</a>.
 I am exploring the intriguing field of Differential Privacy as part of my recent academic journey.
-I am particularly interested to the following topics:
+I am particularly interested in the following topics:

 <ul>